ToussaintJ/teklid-github-pages/_posts/2022-03-01-recursion.md

 Ahoy, my fellow code wanderers, prepare to step into the perplexing world of recursion!
 In this whimsical journey, we'll navigate the bewildering maze of functions calling themselves, and like Alice down the rabbit hole, discover the curious magic within.

 ![Recursion Wonderland](/assets/images/recursion_wonderland.png)
-Generate the image of a surreal, recursive maze where mirrors reflect into infinity.

 ## Entering the Recursive Wonderland